When You Owe the IRS: Keeping the Tax Collector at Bay

 Pros and Cons of Making an Offer in Compromise

 Making an Offer in Compromise has its advantages and disadvantages.

 The obvious advantage is that if your Offer in Compromise is accepted, you’ll save a heap of money.
 If your offer includes deferred payments, interest continues to accrue, but only on the amount you’re paying under the Offer in Compromise—not on the original amount owed.

 Also, even if your offer is ultimately rejected, your stress level will be reduced while the offer is pending.
 This is because the IRS normally doesn’t seize your wages or property during this period.

-Finally, once an Offer in Compromise is accepted and paid in full, the IRS must release tax liens within 30 days.
-(See Chapter 7.)
+Finally, once an Offer in Compromise is accepted and paid in full, the IRS must release tax liens within 30 days— as explained in the enforced collection procedure.
 Your credit rating will improve as soon as a Certificate of Release of Federal Tax Lien is filed on the public record.

 Potential Disadvantages to an OIC

 There are eight potential disadvantages to an OIC, as follows: